How to Start an HVAC Business in 2026: The Complete Guide

 • Collect your first Google reviews

-Months 4–12: Build
+Months 4 to 12: Build

-• Refine your pricing based on real job data
+• Refine pricing on real job data

-• Build your maintenance agreement base
+• Grow your maintenance agreement base

 • Develop referral relationships